Rottnest Island is 25-minute ferry ride from Freemantle, Western Australia.

 Rottnest Island quokkas

 The island is home to amazing fauna, not only quokkas but king skinks, venomous snakes called dugites, and much bird life including rock parrots, ospreys and wedgetailed shearwaters.
-That’s not counting what is also in the water – more on that on Dive Care Dare.

 So, quokkas.
 Most people have never heard of them, let alone seen one.
 So what are they?
 Well, think small rat-like creature, give it a pouch and put it on steroids.